Student lines of credit

 How student lines of credit work

-A line of credit is a type of loan that lets you borrow money repeatedly up to a pre-set limit.
-You can borrow money from a line of credit, pay it back and then borrow again, up to your credit limit.
+A line of credit is a credit product that lets you borrow money repeatedly up to a pre-set limit.
+You can borrow money, pay it back and then borrow again, up to your credit limit.

-With a loan, you receive a set amount of money and have to pay it all back.
-You also have to pay interest on the total amount that you receive.
+With a student loan, as opposed to a line of credit, you receive a set amount of money and have to pay it all back.

 Applying for a student line of credit

 Your financial institution will set the maximum amount of money you’ll be able to borrow.
-The amount you can borrow may depend on the program you’re studying and the school or academic institution offering the program.
+The amount you can borrow may depend on the program you’re studying and the school offering the program.
 It may also depend on your living expenses, credit history and ability to repay the money you borrow.

 You can apply for a student line of credit at any time.
 Usually, you apply online, over the phone or in person.
 Contact your financial institution to find out how to apply for a student line of credit.